 - Orexogenics (promotes stomach acid)

 Short-term use of digestive enzymes such as bromelain and papain may be advisable, alternatively eat pineapple or papaya after meals as these fruits contain the proteolytic enzymes.
 Chew your food 32 times.
 Avoid liquid with meals as this dilutes hydrochloric acid.

-For a herbal tincture to help improve digestion, absorption and elimination please see also Carahealth Bitter Digestif Tonic
+A herbal tincture to help improve digestion, absorption and elimination try Carahealth Digestive Tonic

 Nutritional supplements specifically for leaky gut